Sprouts Farmers Market: An Economic Value Added Company

 During one of the industry conferences, the host introduced Sprouts as one of the most differentiated food retailers.
 In the long run, only the companies that are differentiated and have a sustainable advantage will survive.
 Differentiation is not an idea, it is the execution.
 It is also about the sourcing, buying, distribution, offerings, layout of the stores, price points, target market, and customer service.
 They all need to be tied together in a unique way to create the desired brand image and unique shopping experience to target customers.

-Since Sprouts is focused on providing healthy products, it doesn't carry many national brands such as Tide, Doritos, etc. instead, it offers innovative, high-quality, healthy alternatives.
+Since Sprouts is focused on providing healthy products, it doesn't carry many national brands such as Tide, Doritos, etc. Instead, it offers innovative, high-quality, healthy alternatives.
 Like any other food retailer, it is offering private label items and is expanding those offerings.
 At the end of 2011, it had around 800 private label items and now it has around 1,800 items.
 However, it does focus on maintaining its relationships with its suppliers.
 The moment it introduces a private label item, it doesn't abandon similar products it offered earlier.
 It doesn't place its private labels on premium spots just because they are its private label items, but rather they need to work their way up.
 Suppliers usually visit retail stores to check their product placement.
-Since Sprouts doesn't discontinue or demote any products the moment it introduces a new private label product, suppliers value this relationship.
+Since Sprouts doesn't discontinue or demote any products the moment it introduces a new private label product; suppliers value this relationship.

 While some of the peers are trying to cut costs by reducing headcount, Sprouts is on a hiring spree.
 It is focused on educating its customers about eating healthy and providing the best customer service.
 For any company, especially within the customer service industry, the key to success starts with fostering a culture where the employees are proud to be a part of the organization and the work that they are doing.
 It is trying to do just that.
 It plans to promote people within and provide its employees with opportunities to build their career.
 It is taking advantage of technology in order to have an optimum number of cashiers at the registers to provide the best customer service.